Constuelo/photoshop_refresh_image_exporter/README.rst

 How To
 ------------
-Enter the values relating to the input paths below, below is an example of the prompt + input
+Run ``main.py`` and input values relating to the prompts shown below.

 .. code-block:: bash